Geographical distribution of Italian speakers: France and Monaco

 Italian is also spoken by a minority in Monaco and France, especially in the southeastern part of the country.
 Italian was the official language in Savoy and in Nice until 1860, when they were both annexed by France under the Treaty of Turin, a development that triggered the "Niçard exodus", or the emigration of a quarter of the Niçard Italians to Italy, and the Niçard Vespers.
+Giuseppe Garibaldi complained about the referendum that allowed France to annex Savoy and Nice, and a group of his followers (among the Italian Savoyards) took refuge in Italy in the following years.
+Corsica passed from the Republic of Genoa to France in 1769 after the Treaty of Versailles.
 Italian was the official language of Corsica until 1859.
+Giuseppe Garibaldi called for the inclusion of the "Corsican Italians" within Italy when Rome was annexed to the Kingdom of Italy, but King Victor Emmanuel II did not agree to it.
 Today it is estimated that only 10% of Corsica's population speak the language natively, with 50% having some sort of proficiency in it.
 Italian is generally understood in Corsica by the population resident therein who speak Corsican, which is an Italo-Romance idiom similar to Tuscan.
+Francization occurred in Nice and Corsica cases, and caused a near-disappearance of the Italian language as many of the Italian speakers in these areas migrated to Italy.
 Ligurian is recognized as a regional language in the French department of the Alpes-Maritimes, furthermore, there is an autochthonous Italian population dating from the Savoyard Kingdom of Sardinia, which controlled the area until 1860, the year the Treaty of Turin entered into force, regardless the more recent Italian immigrants of the twentieth century.
 Italian was the official language in Monaco until 1860, when it was replaced by the French.
 This was due to the annexation of the surrounding County of Nice to France following the Treaty of Turin (1860).